ppw0/bucky/README.md

 The playlist starts here: https://www.youtube.com/playlist?list=PLA331A6709F40B79D

-This project was created with IntelliJ IDEA.
+This project was built with IntelliJ.